axllent/mailpit-website/content/docs/configuration/runtime-options.md

 {{< /option >}}

 {{< option flag="disable-wal" env="MP_DISABLE_WAL" added="v1.23.0" default="false" >}}
 Disable [Write-Ahead Logging](https://sqlite.org/wal.html) (WAL) support for local database.
 WAL (enabled by default) provides better performance, however is not compatible with network file systems such as NFS or Samba.
-Set this option if you intend on using persistent storage on a network volume.
+Set this option if you intend to use persistent storage on a network volume.
 {{< /option >}}

 {{< option flag="compression" env="MP_COMPRESSION" added="v1.23.0" default="1" >}}